rchiicz/B-52F/B-52F-readme.txt

 use normal rudder controls (keys or pedals) to align down the runway during the take off roll.

+Air-to-Air Refueling is enabled.
+Use the "AI | Tanker Controls" menu item to generate a KC-135 and give it a try.
+Note that the generic 'radar' instrument is not included (it's broken, and gui Map dialog works fine to find the tanker: turn on 'Traffic' to find it).

 Keyboard mapping
 ----------------